 I would love to share some encouragement with you, as you embark on this new phase of your mothering journey.
 There are so many wonderful moments ahead that will be forever etched in your memory.
 Their first meeting.
 Their first snuggles.
 The way they will look at each other.
 Soon they will be playing and laughing – together.
 It is sometimes more joy than my mama heart can contain.

 But, it won’t all be easy joy.
 There will also be hard.
 There will be tears, hurting hearts, misunderstandings and overwhelm.
-It will be essential for you to remember that hard is not bad.
+It will be essential for you to remember that .
 Hard doesn’t mean you are doing something wrong.
 Hard doesn’t need to signal alarm.
 Hard is normal.
 This truth will grant you peace in the midst of the hard.

 When the hard comes, take a deep breath.
 Call it what it is, but also state your resolve, “This is hard…but I can do hard things!”
 You can, mama – I believe in you!